By Kate Forman, Rugger’s Edge Advisor

-With the application season quickly approaching it is both helpful and advantageous to get your proverbial ducks in a row.
+With the application season quickly approaching (faster than you think!), it is both helpful and advantageous to get your proverbial ducks in a row.
 You are probably still considering all your options and trying to nail down which colleges and programs to apply to, so now is the time to get your letters of recommendation in line.
-Bear this in mind, your teachers are crazy busy at all times of the year (we literally have no down time) and thus you need to get a head start on the process.
+Bear this in mind, your teachers are crazy busy at all times of the year (we literally have no downtime), and thus you need to get a head start on the process.
 If you want to get the best letter then you need to be proactive.

 Here’s something you should understand (and don’t be offended)…your teachers don’t remember everything about you.
-This may come as a surprise to you but keep in mind I have over 260 students per year.
-It’s hard to remember all those names much less something significant and unique that will help me write a letter on their behalf.
-If you want to get the best letter you have to have the best approach.
+This may surprise you, but keep in mind I have over 260 students per year.
+It’s hard to remember all those names, much less something significant and unique that will help me write a letter on their behalf.
+If you want to get the best letter, you have to have the best approach.
 First things first, the ask.
 You need to ask in person.
-Remember, you may have been their student previously but they might not know you via email, so go talk to them directly.
-Once you have verbally secured that your teacher or mentor will write a letter on your behalf let them know you will be sending them a detailed email.
+Remember, you may have been their student previously, but they might not know you via email, so go talk to them directly.
+Once you have verbally secured that your teacher or mentor will write a letter on your behalf, let them know you will be sending them a detailed email.